For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Is there anything better than cold pizza for breakfast?
 P.S.
 If your answer is "everything is better than cold pizza", discover the best way to reheat it.

-When doing this, don't order so much you'll have to throw food away.
+When doing this, don't order so much that you'll have to throw food away.
 Food waste has a big carbon footprint, and it will be a waste of money.

-6. Make your own fakeaway
+7. Make your own fakeaway

 We realise that part of ordering a takeaway is the lack of effort required, but hear us out on this one.